Recaf-Plugins/Auto-Renamer/README.md

+> ## NOTE: This is a plugin for Recaf 2.X
+> This feature is built into later versions of Recaf 4.X

 # Recaf Plugin: Auto Renamer

 This plugin allows automatic renaming of classes, packages, and the entire open project at a time.
 It has options for filtering out what classes get named, and how to name them.
 By default everything will be generically named.